alphagov/government-service-design-manual/Legal processes/openstandardsandlicencing.md

 as prescribed in the [consultation on open standards](http://consultation.cabinetoffice.gov.uk/openstandards/)

 As with any software, using open source comes with an obligation to follow the terms of the software licence.
-FOSS differs from [proprietary](http://en.wikipedia.org/wiki/Proprietary_software) in that the source code may be modified, in which case the licence may demand any derived code be republished with [attribution](http://en.wikipedia.org/wiki/Attribution_(copyright), and under the same terms of the original licence, sometimes called [copyleft](http://en.wikipedia.org/wiki/Copyleft).
+FOSS differs from [proprietary software](http://en.wikipedia.org/wiki/Proprietary_software) in that the source code may be modified, in which case the licence may demand any derived code be republished with [attribution](http://en.wikipedia.org/wiki/Attribution_(copyright), and under the same terms of the original licence, sometimes called [copyleft](http://en.wikipedia.org/wiki/Copyleft).
 These obligations may introduce difficulties when mixing open source software with closed source software, particularly